ITIL v3 Service Lifecycle — Full Reference

 Golden Rule

 The Charter does not need to be a heavy document — two to four pages is sufficient — but it must clearly state the why, the what, the expected business outcomes, the budget envelope, and the name of the empowered sponsor who is accountable.
+In ITIL 4 terms this is the trigger that formally places an initiative into the Service Value System (SVS) — it converts an opportunity or demand signal into a committed item on the Service Portfolio Pipeline.

 Practical example